What are the application criteria?

 Copyright and distribution

-Once the original story has been published, all projects funded through this grant project will be further distributed via this website.
+Once the original story has been published, all projects funded through this grant programme will be further distributed via this website.

 The projects are allowed to add advertisements and yet must be published under a universal open access policy.
 Therefore they cannot be published behind paywalls and have to be freely accessible to a national or a global online audience.
 Publication under a Creative Commons License is encouraged, in order to allow for global and free access.
 All original data generated or collected must be made reusable for other stories and investigations.